checodezz/DataViz/README.md

 - Thanks to the open-source community for their contributions and resources.
 - Special thanks to [Chart.js](https://www.chartjs.org/) for their excellent charting library.
+- Thanks to Google Sheets API for providing easy-to-integrate data access.